“The show is terrifically energetic with some striking imagery” Everything Theatre

 GAVIN DENT- DIRECTOR

 Gavin is a director, theatre-maker and producer.
 He is extremely proud to be collaborating with the creative theatre-makers at KimBo Theatre.
-Gavin is currently working on a number of projects including Rising Tides (HighTide Festival) and theatre projects for Zinc Arts.
-Gavin has previously worked with All Terrain Theatre (Camden Fringe), Skylight Theatre, Pensive Federation (Significant Other and Collective Project) and Riff Raff Productions (London Design Festival).
+Gavin has worked with Rising Tides (HighTide Festival) , Zinc Arts, All Terrain Theatre (Camden Fringe), Skylight Theatre, Pensive Federation (Significant Other and Collective Project) and Riff Raff Productions (London Design Festival).
 Gavin enjoys creating work to be played in traditional theatre and site-specific spaces.

 Gavin is founding member of the 'Directors Union.'
 The aim of the group is to allow directors a forum to discuss, support and promote work as well as advise.
 The project has over 90 members who are all active theatre-makers.

 Penny started her career in the theatre, stage managing and then writing and producing for London and Edinburgh fringe.